jamesmorgan/docs/userDocumentation/quickStart.md

 **Setting Up a Channel**

-Once you've set your parameters, call `connext.connect()` to register an event listener for changes to the channel.
-The client emits `onStateChange`, which is triggered each time the Connext internal store is updated.
+Once you've set your parameters, call `connext.connect()` to establish a connection with your channel.
+For more information on monitoring you channel, please see [Event Monitoring](../userDocumentation/advanced#event-monitoring)
 ```javascript
   const channel: Channel = await connext.connect(options)
 ```